Available Q1-Q2 2026 · EU & APAC

 Data Graphs are critical for relationship mapping.
 Define how Unified Individuals connect to orders, cases, products, and accounts.
 The Atlas Reasoning Engine uses these relationships to understand context.
 When a customer asks “Where’s my order?”, the agent needs to traverse from Unified Individual to Order to Shipment to Tracking Event without explicit prompting.

 Agentforce agents are not monolithic.
 The architecture that works is specialized agents for distinct use cases: order status, returns processing, product recommendations, technical support.
-Each agent gets its own topic model.
+Agent Builder now ships with pre-built templates for common service patterns, which accelerates initial configuration but still requires deliberate scoping per agent.

 Actions are where Agentforce connects to Salesforce automation.
-Every agent action maps to either a Flow, an Apex class, or a Data Cloud query.
+Every agent action maps to either a Flow, an Apex class, a Data Cloud query, or an external API call via Composer.
 Design actions with clear inputs and outputs.
 An “Update Case Status” action needs Case ID, new status value, and optional comment text as inputs.
 It returns success/failure and the updated case record.

 Actions work best in three layers: